Nathaniel Baldwin: Inventing and business

 Baldwin worked at remote hydroelectric plants at the Snake Creek near Heber City and in East Mill Creek Canyon.
 He was also an electrician and air compressor operator while he experimented with sound amplification using compressed air.
 He used an idea for a telephonic feature to invent a more sensitive telephonic receiver in 1910, and later after surpassing testing standards, sold production versions on contract to the U.S. Navy.
 His first ones were made by hand in his kitchen and, despite the Navy's suggestion, never patented the headset assembly because he considered their invention "trivial."
-The earpieces were themselves patented, first in 1910, and the improved versions in 1915.
+The earpieces were themselves patented, first in 1910, and then improved versions in 1915.
 "Headphones", two telephonic receivers on a headbow, were already in use by early wireless radio operators as early as 1906-1907, prior to Baldwin's telephonic receiver improvement and patent in 1910.

 In 1914, Baldwin started a business in East Millcreek, Utah called The Baldwin Radio Company.
 He powered the plant and the neighborhood through a hydroelectric generator which he made out of bicycle wheels and piano wire.
 The company peaked at 150 employees and $2 million in annual sales in the 1920s.
 One legend tells that Philo Farnsworth built his first television in Baldwin's factory.